-This session is important for the Camp Scormas roho bloattend if at all possible.
-This year's pre-camp meeting will be a graph of the communicated as we get close depending on COVID regulation will be recess to the meeting as well.
+This session is important for the Camp Scoutmaster, who should attend if at all possible.
+This year's pre-camp meeting will be held JUNE 26th at 7:30pm.
+Meeting will be held over Zoom.

 Camp Leaders Roundtable

 This is a daily meeting with the Camp Director, Asst.
 Camp Director, or Head Commissioner